Rev9 (2023-2024) Projects

 Rev9 Planetary Gearbox Design

-This planetary gearbox has a ratio of 3.5:1.
+This planetary gearbox has a ratio of ~3.5:1.
 It consists of a sun gear, three planets, and a ring gear; the rotation scheme is fixed ring with carrier rotation.
-The gears are all made of 4140 prehard steel and are machined by a team sponsor.
-I designed the backside plate to be very large so that it can be tabbed directly to the chassis and the gearbox can be fastened directly to it, allowing the plate to mirror the motor mounting plate and ensure parallelism and concentricity between the motor output shaft and the gearbox.
+The gears are all made of 4140 PH steel and are machined by a team sponsor.
+Our sun gear mounts directly to the motor in a single piece; our planet carrier and output shaft are a single piece as well to help with tolerance stack and general design simplicity.
+We have 3 bearings, the rightmost in the section view is sealed.
+We have an additional rotary seal on the motorside casing (leftmost in the section view).

 The gear macrogeometry (face/width, tooth counts, pitches, etc.) was determined via a custom-built Python script.
 It takes in motor torque, gear material choices, safety factors, and a target gear ratio.
 The script then sweeps across a range of modules and gear ratios to find a gear combination that works for the required loading.
 It considers torsion on the gear bodies, bearing failure on the interior bores of the planets, and shearing of the planet pins.
 It outputs a CSV of all possible tooth counts within the given gear ratio range that satisfy the hunting ratio (GCD of all meshing gears is 1), which minimizes tooth wear by ensuring that each tooth on one gear meshes with every tooth on the other gear before returning to the initial tooth in contact.
 Gear microgeometry (tooth profiles) is currently being determined via KISSsoft, a gear-specific CAE software.